LassoSoft/LassoGuide/lasso_guide_source/operations/retrieving-email.rst

    returned.
 If ``-safeEmail`` is specified then the email address will be obscured for display on the web.
 If ``-noDecode`` is specified then the raw header is returned without Quoted-Printable or BinHex decoding.
-This method returns an array if multiple headers with the same name are found. ``-join`` can be optionally specified to combine the values in the array into a string.
+This method returns an array if multiple headers with the same name are found.
+   Optionally, ``-join`` can be used to specify a character to be used to combine the values in the array into a string.

 .. member:: email_parse->mode()

    Returns the mode from the :mailheader:`Content-Type` for the message.
 Usually either text or multipart.

-.. member:: email_parse->body(...)
+.. member:: email_parse->body(-type = void, -preamble = void, -array = void, ...)

    Returns the body of the message.
 Optional parameter specifies the preferred type of body to return (e.g. :mimetype:`text/plain` or